Efficient Compactions Between Storage Tiers with PrismDB: Other Related Work

-We review three bodies of related work, which incorporates emerging storage technologies into databases and key-value stores, key-value caches, and file systems.

-\textbf{Databases and Key-value Stores:} SplinterDB~\cite{splinterdb}, KVell~\cite{KVell}, and uDepot~\cite{udepot} are databases designed for fast NVMe devices (\eg Optane SSD).
-They observe that unlike flash, NVM supports fast writes to small amounts of data.
-Therefore, they can avoid the buffering and large compactions employed by LSMs.
-However, since they are optimized for NVM, they would not perform well in a heterogeneous setting that includes traditional flash, which requires large contiguous writes for performance and endurance.
+We reviewed closely related work in \S\ref{sec:bg}.
+We now describe other related work.
+SplinterDB~\cite{splinterdb}, KVell~\cite{KVell}, and uDepot~\cite{udepot} are databases designed for fast NVMe devices (\eg Optane SSD).
+Since they are optimized for NVM, they can avoid the buffering and large compactions employed by LSMs.
+However, they would not perform well in a tiered setting that includes traditional flash, which requires large contiguous writes.
+In addition, some key-value stores use persistent memory as a second byte-addressable memory tier~\cite{write-behind,arulrajsigmod,ogleari2018steal,vanrenen2,HiKV,matrixkv,vanrenen,kaiyrakhmet2019slm,persistentmemcached,hilsm,akram2021exploiting,spitfire}.
+We focus on tiered block-addressable storage compaction, and our techniques are complementary to a multi-tiered memory setting.
+Strata~\cite{kwon2017strata} is a file system for multi-tiered storage that places data at a file granularity.
+As our comparison with Mutant demonstrates, managing data placement at the file level is not suitable for datacenter key-value stores, in which each file may contain thousands of small objects of varying popularity.

-Mutant~\cite{mutant} is a key-value store that tries to explore the performance-cost trade-off by using multi-tiered storage devices, although unlike \name, it does not consider storage endurance aspects in its design.
-Mutant ranks the LSM tree SST files based on their access frequencies and then places them on appropriate storage devices through a process called migration.
-However, as we showed in \S\ref{sec:hetro-eval}, Mutant performs poorly because migrations are expensive; during migration of SST files the read latency can spike by an order of magnitude (as also reported in the Mutant paper).
-SST file migrations also increase background I/O significantly.

-MyNVM~\cite{MyNVM} and Wu \etal~\cite{exploitingoptane} incorporate fast NVMe devices into SQL databases as a first-level cache ahead of flash, but unlike \name, do not integrate the heterogeneous storage technologies into the basic LSM structure.
-Since neither of these systems are open source, we cannot compare to them directly.
-However, since these systems cache at the block granularity, we expect that similar to Mutant, their performance would suffer since they do not do hot-cold separation of objects within the LSM levels.

-In addition, there is extensive work on improving the performance of single-tier LSM trees.
-For example, TRIAD~\cite{triad} employs several strategies to reduce write amplification, such as keeping frequently updated objects in memory, and delaying compaction until the overlap between files is high.
-Other examples include PebblesDB~\cite{pebblesdb}, LSM-Trie~\cite{LSM-trie}, and WiscKey~\cite{wisckey}, each of which use different data structures to minimize compaction I/O and write amplification.
-Other systems include EvenDB~\cite{evendb}, which groups together key-value pairs that are likely to be accessed together.
-CLSM~\cite{clsm} and LOCS~\cite{LOCS} improve the concurrency of LSM trees.
-AC-Key~\cite{ackey} adapts the sizes of different DRAM caches in the LSM-tree to improve performance.
-SILK~\cite{SILK} uses an IO scheduler that optimizes tail latency.
-The techniques employed by all of these systems are largely orthogonal to our work, and may be incorporated into \name.